Tuolumne River Rafting Guidebook

 Mile 5.45 – Clavey River Confluence: River Right.
 The Clavey River enters the Tuolumne River on the right side.

 Mile 5.51 – Clavey Falls: Class V Rapid.
-It’s highly recommended that you scout this rapid, on the left or right.
+Scout left at high water, scout right during low water.
 This rapid is generally entered on the right, passing through a narrow, steep chute with a hole awaiting you at the bottom.
 Below the entrance is an undercut rock in the center of the channel, which you’ll want to pass on the left.
 Learn more about Clavey Falls.

 Mile 8.15 – Grapevine Creek Confluence: River Right.
 Grapevine Creek enters on River Right, notable by the large pile of debris from previous high flows.